ncgau/website/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Contributing

+If you see something you'd like to fix here please raise a pull request or issue and one of the maintainers will take a look.

+## Deploying

+This is deployed through cloudflare pages.
+Commits to the main branch will deploy the application.